telerik/ajax-docs/controls/ajaxpanel/server-side-programming/properties.md

 # Properties

+For a list with the server-side properties and methods of the control, see the [Server-Side API of the RadAjaxPanel class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadAjaxPanel).

-This help article defines the most used **RadAjaxControl** properties and show examples of using a few of them.
+You can find below the most used **RadAjaxControl** properties along with some examples.

 ##